-He viewed the Germans as diametrically opposed to the Russians.
-Think of the strange esteem that the elderly Germanic couple that Alexi insults is held in by everyone.
-He also details the “German method of heaping up riches” and how the predictability that they live by “makes my tartar blood boil”.
-He believes that the Germans show “patience, intellect, rectitude, character, perseverance” in their quest to better themselves and amass wealth.
-He contrasts that with his own outlook as a gambler, “I would rather grow fat after the Russian manner or squander my whole substance at roulette”.
-Maybe Dostoevsky is using the stereotypical caricature of the gloomy, pessimistic Russian’s national identity to justify his own gambling habbits.
+There is a fascinating undercurrent of nationalism in the story.
+As a Russian, Dostoevsky’s thoughts on his own race are especially interesting, “though a great many Russians go in for the gambling, they are no good at the game”.
+I am intrigued to know why he thought Russians were bigger losers than other nationalities.
+I would have assumed that the percentage of winners and losers would be rather steady.
+But, no, Dostoevsky wrote, “I think that roulette was specifically designed for the Russians”.
+Is this some sort of fatalistic interpretation of the Russian psyche?
+When pressed on it, he talks about the comparative “virtues and merits of the civilised Westerner”.
+Odd.
+Moreover, he thought that the Russian was “incapable of acquiring capital”.
+He viewed the Germans as diametrically opposed to the Russians in this regard.
+Contemplate the strange esteem that the elderly Germanic couple, that insulted Alexi, are held in.
+He also detailed the “German method of heaping up riches” and how the predictability that they live by “makes my Tartar blood boil”.
+He believed that the Germans showed “patience, intellect, rectitude, character, perseverance” in their quest to better themselves and amass wealth.
+He contrasted this with his own outlook as a gambler, “I would rather grow fat after the Russian manner or squander my whole substance at roulette”.
+Perhaps Dostoevsky used the stereotypical caricature of the gloomy, pessimistic Russian’s national identity to justify his own gambling habits.
 The Germans always win, the Russian always lose.

-On the French, “De Grieux was like all Frenchmen; that is, gay and polite when necessary and profitable to be so, and insufferably tedious when the necessity to be gay and polite was over”.
+Writing about the French, “De Grieux was like all Frenchmen; that is, gay and polite when necessary and profitable to be so, and insufferably tedious when the necessity to be gay and polite was over”.
 There is plenty of humorous insights in Dostoevsky’s prose.
 De Grieux lives up to the stereotype of the arrogant Frenchman when he says it is “true…with a self-satisfied air” that Westerners are in some way “superior”.